Ahsan999999/Zero-reference-Method-for-Low-Light-Image-Enhancement-with-Custom-Data/README.md

 The zero-DCE (https://arxiv.org/pdf/2001.06826.pdf) deep learning based model is trained in a newly created dataset.

 ## About the Project
-This project was completed as a course project on `Artificial Intelligence` at `Clarkson University` taught by `Prof. Christopher Lynch`.
+This project was completed as a course project on `Deep Learning ` at `Clarkson University` taught by `Prof. Soumobroto Dey`.

 ### Project Completed by:
 - Nowreen Ahsan: https://github.com/Ahsan999999